-Candidates are expected to attend classes regularly and meet all requirements of the course in order to receive a passing grade, unless a class absence qualifies for make-up assignments under ADA requirements.
+Candidates are expected to attend classes regularly and meet all requirements of the course in order to receive a passing grade.
 All course examinations must be completed.
 Final examinations are administered the last week of the term.
 See Educational Specialist information for specific attendance requirements.